-"Medigap" (Medicare Supplement Insurance) Policy - Medicare supplement insurance sold by private insurance companies to fill "gaps" in Original Medicare.
+Medigap (Medicare Supplement Insurance) Policy - Medicare supplement insurance sold by private insurance companies to fill gaps in Original Medicare.
 Medigap policies only work with Original Medicare.
 (A Medicare Advantage Plan is not a Medigap policy.)

-Member (Member of our Plan, or "Plan Member") - A person with Medicare who is eligible to get covered services, who has enrolled in our plan, and whose enrollment has been confirmed by the Centers for Medicare & Medicaid Services (CMS).
+Member (Member of our Plan, or Plan Member) - A person with Medicare who is eligible to get covered services, who has enrolled in our plan, and whose enrollment has been confirmed by the Centers for Medicare & Medicaid Services (CMS).

-Network Pharmacy - A network pharmacy is a pharmacy where members of our plan can get their prescription drug benefits.
-We call them "network pharmacies" because they contract with our plan.
+Network Pharmacy - A pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
 In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.

-Network Provider - "Provider" is the general term we use for doctors, other health care professionals, hospitals, and other health care facilities that are licensed or certified by Medicare and by the State to provide health care services.
-We call them "network providers" when they have an agreement with our plan to accept our payment as payment in full, and in some cases to coordinate as well as provide covered services to members of our plan.
-Our plan pays network providers based on the agreements it has with the providers or if the providers agree to provide you with plan-covered services.
-Network providers may also be referred to as "plan providers."
+Network Provider - Provider is the general term for doctors, other health care professionals, hospitals, and other health care facilities that are licensed or certified by Medicare and by the State to provide health care services.
+Network providers have an agreement with our plan to accept our payment as payment in full, and in some cases to coordinate as well as provide covered services to members of our plan.
+Network providers are also called plan providers.